shaun-c23/FAST_model/readME.txt

 Linux:

+Similarily, ensure the latest gcc compiler is installed with openmp support.

+compile the code:

 g++ -std=c++17 -fopenmp main.cpp -o main -lomp

 After the executable is created, the program can be run with following inputs:

 ./main

 OUTPUT DATA